39 Museums in Salvador: Discover the history and culture of Bahia

 • Pinacoteca with works by artists linked to the city’s history.

-The City Museum holds permanent and temporary exhibitions covering a wide range of historical and cultural themes.
-The exhibitions are designed to offer a comprehensive view of the evolution of Salvador, celebrating its traditions, culture and artistic contributions.
+The Municipal Museum hosts permanent and temporary exhibitions on a wide range of historical and cultural themes.
+The exhibitions are designed to offer a comprehensive view of Salvador’s evolution, celebrating its traditions, culture and artistic contributions.

-The museum not only preserves and displays Salvador’s history, but also serves as a meeting point for reflection on the city’s cultural identity, offering visitors a rich and educational experience.
+The museum not only preserves and displays the history of Salvador, but also serves as a meeting point for reflection on the city’s cultural identity, offering visitors a rich and educational experience.

 Address: Avenida Jorge Amado, s/n